Do you have the leadership presentation skills your team need from you?

 Only send it to those who it’s completely relevant to.
 Make it personal, human, relevant and engaging.
 Whether you are writing it or saying it, make sure that it’s focused on connecting with the team.

 If you want your team to present their ideas with passion, purpose and energy, lead the way.
 Show them how to do it first.
 Help them how to be open and know that it’s fine to feel vulnerable.
 Show them how to lighten up, relax and not take everything so seriously.
 Help them to be themselves rather than simply their job title.

 Avoid the ‘corporate speak’ by being yourself. and show them that’s how you want them to be too.

 4. ‘I don’t know’

-Make it acceptable and easy for people to be honest and tell you they don’t know and then help them to find the answer.
+Make it acceptable and easy for people to be honest and tell you they ‘don’t know’.
+Help them to find the answer.

 – It’s the monthly management meeting.

 – Everyone arrives and sits in exactly the same seat they sit in every month.

 – The team takes it in turn to go around the room to share their update.

 – They read out the same KPI’s that they do every month in the same voice.